paduagroup/pol_openmm/build-openmm.md

     nvidia-smi

 shows important information on NVIDIA GPU hardware present.
 In computing centers this doesn't work on frontal or submission machines because they don't have GPUs for calculations.
-You need to ssh into the computing nodes with GPUs to check, for example in the PSMN:
+You need to find this information otherwise or, if possible, ssh into the computing nodes with GPUs to check.

-    ssh r730gpu01 nvidia-smi

-## Installation

-### OpenMM 7.7.0

-The easiest and recommended way to install OpenMM is using the `conda` package manager.
-For that, install `Anaconda` or `Miniconda` in your user accound.
-Then

-    conda install -c conda-forge openmm

-When installed with `conda`, OpenMM 7.7.0 comes compiled with the CUDA 11 toolkit  (so it may not be properly configured for all hardware setups, namely the one on the PSMN).
-The code may run but some functionalities will not work with older GPUs or drivers.
-It is possible that OpenMM is distributed with older versions of CUDA, for example:

-    conda install -c conda-forge openmm cudatoolkit=9.2

-For more control, OpenMM can be compiled from source (instructions below).

-### OpenMM 7.4.2

-OpenMM 7.4.2 can be installed using `conda`, choosing a version compiled with CUDA 9.2, from https://anaconda.org/omnia/openmm

-    conda install -c omnia/label/cuda92 openmm

-OpenMM 7.4.2 is compatible with the temperature-grouped Nosé-Hoover thermostat (http://doi.org/10.1021/acs.jpclett.9b02983), which is the best one for Drude polarizable force fields.
-Unfortunately, OpenMM 7.4.2 doesn't seem to run well with `xml` input files of the latest polarizable force fields, including ours.

-### Test the installation

-        ssh <machine-with-GPU>
-        python -m openmm.testInstallation

-## Installation on IDRIS

-The Jean Zay machine has V100 cards, so the recipe for the PSMN may well work there.
-I don't know what CUDA version they have.

-## Installation on the PSMN

-The PSMN has 40 NVIDIA RTX 2080Ti GPUs, which are fast in single and mixed precision.
-Mixed precision is a great choice for MD.

-The 2080 cards are of Turing architecture, ideally used with the CUDA 10 (or later) toolkit of drivers and compilers.
-The optimum compilation flag for these cards is `--arch=sm_75`.

-The PSMN machines have CUDA 9.2 and an upgrade seems unlikely.
-The latest OpenMM versions may produce code with `--arch=sm_75` or later, which is not supported in CUDA 9.2 (this was true for OpenMM 7.5.0; it is possible that a binary installation works fine for OpenMM 7.6).
-It is therefore necessary to modify one file in the source code in order to specify `--arch=sm_70` (which corresponds to the previous generation of architecture named Volta, e.g. the V100 cards).

-Maybe try first to install using `conda` the version for CUDA 9.2.
-If that doesn't work, then you'll need to compile from source.

-## Compilation of OpenMM on the PSMN
+## Compilation of OpenMM on the PSMN computing center

 1. Install `miniconda3`, with `numpy` and not much else, since the PSMN machines already have most of the tools needed by OpenMM (`SWIG`, `Doxygen`, etc.) This will provide a local python installation for OpenMM.
 Activate `conda` if not by default: